msadowski/awesome-weekly-robotics/README.md

  * [Gazebo](http://gazebosim.org/) - Open Source simulator that plays nicely with ROS developed by OSRF.
 Supports 4 physics engines.
 Licence: Apache 2.0.
  * [Webots](https://cyberbotics.com/) - Free and open source simulator that includes a large collection of robots, sensors, actuators and objects model.s Licence: Apache 2.0.
  * [CARLA](http://carla.org/) - Open-source simulator for autonomous driving research.
 Licence: MIT.
- * [AirSim](https://github.com/microsoft/AirSim) -A simulator for drones, cars and more, built on Unreal Engine and made by Microsoft.
+ * [AirSim](https://github.com/microsoft/AirSim) - A simulator for drones, cars and more, built on Unreal Engine and made by Microsoft.
 Licence: MIT.
+ * [OpenRAVE](http://openrave.org/docs/latest_stable/) - OpenRAVE provides an environment for testing, developing, and deploying motion planning algorithms in real-world robotics applications.
+The main focus is on simulation and analysis of kinematic and geometric information related to motion planning.
+Licence: LGPL v.3.0.
+ * [pymanoid](https://github.com/stephane-caron/pymanoid) - Humanoid robotics controller prototyping environment based on OpenRAVE.
+Licence: GPL v.3.0.

 ## ROS